 The Department of Art History and Archaeology offers programs of instruction in the history, theory, and criticism of art and archaeology.
 These programs are intended to prepare students for careers in scholarship and teaching and in curatorial work and museum administration, as well as for independent research and critical writing.
 The department offers one of the richest graduate programs in the discipline, and students are encouraged to take advantage of its variety of subjects and approaches.

-The MA program includes the following specialties:
+The MA in Art History program includes the following areas of study:

 - Ancient Art and Archaeology